ricardosbarbosa/tailwind-app/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Chromatic:
+ℹ Your project token was added to the script via the --project-token flag.
+If you're running Chromatic via continuous integration, we recommend setting the CHROMATIC_PROJECT_TOKEN environment variable in your CI environment.
+You can then remove the --project-token from your package.json script.